 This evolving site contains resources related to this project.
 For more information, please contact Suzanne Tapp.

-The Course Evaluations committee is comprised of Mike Serra (Co-Chair), Suzanne Tapp (Co-Chair), Raegan Higgins, Angela Lumpkin, Kerk Kee, Jason Headrick, Tara Stevens, and Taylin Antonick.
-For more information, please contact Suzanne Tapp
+The Course Evaluations committee is comprised of Mike Serra (Co-Chair), Suzanne Tapp (Co-Chair), Raegan Higgins, Angela Lumpkin, Kerk Kee, Jason Headrick, Hayden Holmes, Sandra Huston, Sarah Wagnor, Toby Brooks, and Addison Sparks.
+For more information, please contact Suzanne Tapp.

 - Review course evaluations from other institutions to consider adding items to the TTU standard set of evaluation questions.

 - Identify capabilities with SmartEvals for customization and data analysis.